 Transition Year Sample Day

-Introductory half hour with tea, home-brewed coffee or hot chocolate and home-baked snacks.
+Introductory half hour with tea, home-brewed coffee or hot chocolate and home-baked treats.

 Half the group heads out to the victorian walled garden with our farm tutor to get their hands dirty.
 Students learn all about planting, growing and harvesting the fruit and vegetables in an interactive way, picking and tasting food directly from the plant.
 Students also learn how easy it is to grow and harvest veg in their own small plot at home.

 The other half of the group start out in the cookery school, working in teams to make lunch for the whole group, using vegetables harvested by the ‘gardeners’.
-Here they’ll learn some life-long skills that make cooking simple and fun, using proper chefs knives to chop like a pro and learn the basics of cooking that once perfected, there’s no limit to what they can cook...
-Crusty white yeast bread, garden vegetable soup and churning cream to make butter for a lunch to impress!
+Here they’ll learn some life-long skills that make cooking simple and fun, using proper chefs knives to chop like a pro and learning the basics of cooking that once perfected, will never be forgotten.
+They'll make crusty breads, garden vegetable soups and learn to hand churn cream to make butter for a lunch to impress!

 Everyone gathers in the dining room for a well earned lunch of the mornings hard work!

-The morning gardeners don their aprons and chef hats ready for their turn in the kitchen – dinners on the menu for the afternoon, using the veg which they have picked from the garden along with some other local seasonal ingredients, students will prepare their dish of choice, followed by a dessert that reflects the season, such as fruits and berries they may have just picked in the grounds.
+The morning gardeners don their aprons and chef hats ready for their turn in the kitchen – dinner is on the menu for the afternoon, using the veg they've picked from the garden along with some other local and seasonal ingredients, Students will prepare their dish of choice, followed by a dessert that reflects the season, such as fruits and berries they may have just picked in the grounds.

-The mornings chefs get their chance at the garden and to roam the grounds in search of treasures, finishing off with a cow milking competition!
+Meanwhile, the morning's chefs get their chance at the garden and to roam the grounds in search of wild treasures.

-At Cloughjordan House Cookery School we teach pupils about appreciating the food they eat and really tasting it, knowing where it comes from, being aware of waste and building a strong foundation in food awareness.
+At Cloughjordan House Cookery School, we teach pupils to appreciate the food they eat by really tasting it, knowing where it comes from, being award of waste and building a strong foundation in food awareness.
 Our aim - to teach them the basic but vital cooking skills which will serve them well throughout their lives.